StuMinch/Features/README.md

 This iOS app is designed to be a vendor-neutral demo for practicing how to write automated tests using frameworks like Appium or native XCUITest.
 It currently provides functionalities to practice handling:

+- Text Input
-- iOS System Alerts: Learn how to interact with different types of system alerts.
+- iOS System Alerts
-- WebViews: Test your skills in automating interactions within embedded web content.
+- WebViews
+- Maps & Location Services
+- Generate Network Traffic
+- Apple Pay

 ### Contributing
 This project is intended to be a collaborative effort!
 We welcome contributions that add new functionalities and features for practicing mobile automation.
 Here's how you can contribute: